lm3nitro/Projects/New/TCPDUMP Automation.md

 ![Pasted image 20241014163054](https://github.com/user-attachments/assets/6e5b4b02-a994-4248-bce9-0631f5409575)

-tcpdump is a powerful command-line tool used for network packet analysis.
+Tcpdump is a powerful command-line tool used for network packet analysis.
 It allows users to capture and inspect the data traffic that flows through a network interface on a system.
 It’s also lightweight and flexible, making it ideal for both simple diagnostics and advanced analysis.

 ### Scope:
-In this exercise, I will set-up a continuous network traffic capture aimed at continously montioring the network.
+In this exercise, I will set-up a continuous network traffic capture aimed at continously monitoring the network.
 The focus is to ensure that only recent network activity is always available for analysis, while older, less relevant data is automatically discarded.
-I will cover a couple of ways in which tcpdump can be used to limit the amount and size of files that are generated when continously monitoring.
+I will cover a couple of ways in which tcpdump can be used to limit the amount and size of files that are generated when continuously monitoring.
 I will also use a script that will monitor the directory where the files are stored and ensure that stay under a specified amount.

 ### Tools and Technology:
 Tcpdump, Linux, and Bash